-101.All houses and gardens within such parts of any of the said towns and limits as the Minister shall from time to time direct by Order to be for that purpose published in the Gazette shall, within six months after such Order shall have been so published be surrounded with walls or good fences, and be cleared and kept clean of brush and Underwood; and every person neglecting within such time so to surround his house and garden, or to clear and to keep the same clear of brush and Underwood, shall be guilty of an offence, and be liable to any fine not exceeding twenty rupees:
+Houses to be 101.
+All houses and gardens within such parts of any of the said surrounded towns and limits as the Minister shall from time to time direct by with walls or Order to be for that purpose published in the Gazette shall, fences, and within six months after such Order shall have been so published gardens be surrounded with walls or good fences, and be cleared and kept clean. kept clean of brush and Underwood; and every person neglecting within such time so to surround his house and garden, or to clear and to keep the same clear of brush and Underwood, shall be guilty of an offence, and be liable to any fine not exceeding twenty rupees: